+(1) Savings and Retirement Plan.
 Effective on the Distribution Date, PHC will establish a Savings and Retirement Plan (the "PHC S&RP") which will be substantially similar to the Promus S&RP.
 Subsequent to the Distribution, the account balances of Harrah's Entertainment Employees as well as the account balances of persons who terminated employment with Promus or its subsidiaries prior to the Distribution Date will be retained in the Promus S&RP (which will be renamed the Harrah's Entertainment Savings and Retirement Plan (the "Harrah's Entertainment S&RP")).
-As soon as practical after the Distribution Date, the account balances of PHC Employees will be transferred to the PHC S&RP.
-It is anticipated that for the remainder of the 1995 Plan Year (the Distribution Date through December 31, 1995), the rate of company contributions made to the PHC S&RP will continue at the same rate that contributions were previously made to the Promus S&RP.
-For example, PHC will contribute \$1 to the PHC S&RP for every \$1 contributed by each participant in the PHC S&RP up to the limit of 6% of compensation as currently provided by the Promus S&RP.
-Beginning in 1996, the amount of PHC contributions under the PHC S&RP will be at the sole discretion of the PHC S&RP continue to be a viable and competitive retirement savings vehicle for participating employees.
+As soon as practical after the Distribution Date, the account balances of PHC Employees, including shares of PHC Common Stock and Shares of Harrah's Entertainment Common Stock attributable to such accounts, will be transferred to the PHC S&RP.
+It is anticipated that for the remainder of the 1995 Plan Year (the Distribution Date through December 31, 1995), the rate of base matching contributions made to the PHC S&RP will continue at the same rate that base matching contributions were previously made to the Promus S&RP For example, PHC will contribute \$1 to the PHC S&RP for every \$1 contributed by each participant in the PHC S&RP up to the limit of 6% of compensation as currently provided by the Promus S&RP.
+Beginning in 1996, the amount of PHC base matching contributions under the PHC S&RP will be as set forth in the PHC S&RP, which may be amended at the sole discretion of the PHC Board or its appropriate committees.
+It is the intention of PHC that the PHC S&RP continue to be a viable and competitive retirement savings vehicle for participating employees.